JyotiGupta97/Sales-Data-Analysis/README.md

 - Increased customer engagement by 15% through improved marketing campaign efficiency targeting specific customer segments.

 ## Conclusion
-- Married women of age group 26-35 yrs from UP, Maharastra and Karnataka working in IT, Healthcare and Aviation are more likely to buy products from Food, Clothing and Electronics category.
+- Married women of age group 26-35 yrs from UP, Maharastra and Karnataka working in IT, Healthcare and Aviation sectors are more likely to buy products from Food, Clothing and Electronics category.